 The BridgeWay offers a continuum of services designed to help children, adolescents and adults who are experiencing those behavioral, emotional or addictive problems that can lead to fractured lives.
-Our team of mental health professionals includes board-certified child/adolescent and adult psychiatrists, master’s-level clinical therapists, case managers, and nurses and mental health associates who are here to help people reconnect with their families, friends and employers so that they may lead productive lives.
+Our team of mental health professionals includes board-certified child/adolescent and adult psychiatrists, master’s-level clinical therapists, and nurses and mental health associates who are here to help people reconnect with their families, friends and employers so that they may lead productive lives.

 Since mental health issues occur across a spectrum, from mild to severe, we tailor our services for each person.
-Our programs are based upon the concept that each person has an inherent capacity to learn and grow, and designed to meet the unique needs of each person and family.
+Our programs are based upon the concept that each person has an inherent capacity to learn and grow, and are designed to meet the unique needs of each person and family.
 With each program, we offer diagnostic and evaluation services, medication management, individual, family and group therapy, recreational therapy, dietary services, case management and discharge planning.

 The mission of The BridgeWay is to provide healthcare services that patients recommend to families and friends, physicians prefer for their patients, purchasers select for their clients, employees are proud of, and investors seek for long-term results.